East Palestine, Ohio, train derailment: Emergency response and burn off

 Nearly 70 emergency agencies from Ohio, West Virginia, and Pennsylvania mobilized in response.
 East Palestine Mayor Trent Conaway declared a state of emergency.

 Norfolk Southern personnel were first to respond on February 3.
 On February 4, they noticed water spillage into Sulphur Run and Leslie Run, and installed booms and underflow dams to separate the floating pollutant.
-The U.S. Environmental Protection Agency (EPA) began monitoring air quality on February 3.
+The U.S. Environmental Protection Agency (EPA) and Norfolk Southern began monitoring air quality on February 3.
 According to the EPA, humans can smell butyl acrylate at a concentration lower than the screening level (exposure limit).
-The National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit for butyl acrylate is time-weighted average 10 ppm (55 mg/m3).
+The National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit for butyl acrylate is a time-weighted average of 10 ppm (55 mg/m3).

 On February 5, a temperature change in one of the train cars caused fears of an explosion with the potential to disperse shrapnel as the fires continued to burn.
 Although five cars containing vinyl chloride remained intact following the crash, the relief valve on one of the cars had malfunctioned.
 Ohio Governor Mike DeWine activated the Ohio National Guard to assist local authorities in what he called "a matter of life and death".
 Pennsylvania Governor Josh Shapiro ordered an evacuation in areas of Beaver County which bordered the site.
 Officials in both states went door-to-door to evacuate residents.
 The fire from the accident burned until February 5.
+A Civil Emergency Message was issued by the National Weather Service in Pittsburgh, PA at 10:10 PM for Columbiana County, Ohio.

 On February 6, DeWine and Shapiro ordered the mandatory evacuation of all residents within a 1 by 2 mi area.
-In an effort to prevent further explosions, Norfolk Southern emergency crews conducted a controlled release and burn of the five tanks of vinyl chloride into the air.
+In an effort to prevent further explosions, Norfolk Southern emergency crews, at the direction of Unified Command under the East Palestine fire chief, conducted a controlled release and burn of the five tanks of vinyl chloride into the air.
+The EPA was consulted in the decision to vent and burn.
 Small shaped charges were used to breach the tank cars, and the vinyl chloride was allowed to flow into a trench, where it was ignited by flares.
 The burn caused black clouds to form above the area, and released phosgene and hydrogen chloride into the air.
 Although officials reported that air quality readings were not showing anything concerning, residents in nearby Mahoning and Trumbull counties reported a chemical smell in their areas.
 Officials in the Youngstown region advised residents to stay indoors.
 Air monitoring conducted on February 7–8 revealed an increase in volatile organic compounds (VOCs) in the air below the screening level and an increase in particulate matter, probably from the soot.